A Guide to Warm and Healthy Smiles

 In 2018, Dr. Kjeld Aamodt, Founder and Orthodontist at Uniform Teeth, invented the world’s first technology to combine a 360° CBCT x-ray with a 3D intraoral scan to produce a 3D model of teeth.
 CBCT x-ray takes 3D images of teeth, tissues, and bone structures.
 These images give an understanding of the root and how the root is related to other parts of a person’s anatomy around the tooth.
 While some dental practitioners use CBCT x-ray, Uniform Teeth’s unique patented technology is the only system that combines CBCT x-ray with 3D intraoral scan images to design clear aligners that are customized to each individual tooth.

 Unlike other ground-breaking technologies, it doesn’t break the bank to benefit from Uniform Teeth’s unique Uniform Lab Technology.
-Orthodontic treatment costs with Uniform Teeth range from $2500 to $5000, which is around half the cost of Invisalign treatment.
-On top of that, Uniform Teeth employs only licensed orthodontists to treat all of their patients; combined with Uniform Lab Technology, Uniform Teeth can make exact and efficient teeth movements 2x faster than Invisalign.
+Orthodontic treatment costs with Uniform Teeth range from $3,000 to $7,000.
+On top of that, Uniform Teeth employs only licensed orthodontists to treat all of their patients; combined with Uniform Lab Technology, Uniform Teeth can move and rotate teeth from the roots up -- allowing for safer and faster treatment times.

 Now that you have learned the science and latest technology in teeth alignment, here’s how you can boost your employees’ confidence in sharing their warm beautiful smiles: